 The upsetting of the electrical balance is a beginning of cellular malnutrition.
 Where cellular malnutrition exists food is not completely broken down and cannot be properly synthesized in the liver.
 Tissue building and rebuilding, therefore, is restricted, energy is lowered, oxidation is reduced, toxic matter is increased, and deamination of amino acids is impaired with the resultant accumulation of free nitrogen within the body.

-Ordinarily free nitrogen should combine with sulphur, but in malnutrition foods containing sulphur cannot be tolerated by patients and, therefore, there is generally a sulphur deficiency.
+Ordinarily free nitrogen should combine with Sulphur, but in malnutrition foods containing Sulphur cannot be tolerated by patients and, therefore, there is generally a Sulphur deficiency.
 In all of these cases there is a n inability to utilize oxygen; the combination which should normally result in the formation of nitrogen with oxygen does not occur.
-In this syndrome it will be observed that a preponderance of sufferers have little or not hydrochloric acid with the result that there is no chloridion.
+In this syndrome it will be observed that a preponderance of sufferers have little or not hydrochloric acid with the result that there is no chloridoid.
 The anion is likewise involved with oxygenation.
-When the chloridion is not present to activate the oxygen the combination of nitrogen and oxygen is further prevented.
+When the chloridoid is not present to activate the oxygen the combination of nitrogen and oxygen is further prevented.

 The vicious cycle must be broken at some point before starving people can be restored to normality; it also must be considered when concurrence is made with most authorities upon the use of iodine supplementation in infancy, adolescence, pregnancy, lactation, in the aged, in acute infectious diseased, fevers, convalescence, in general glandular enlargement, chronic colds, eczema, asthma, hay fever and other allergic manifestations, hypertrophic arthritis, rheumatic fever, and other painful conditions.